CornelKuiper/rasmusbot/README.md

 # rasmusbot
-Based on our lord and saviours
+Based on our lord and saviour